Religion in Luxembourg: Protestantism

 Protestantism was outlawed in Luxembourg until 1768.
 By 1815, Luxembourg had small populations of Lutherans, Calvinists, and Waldensians.
 In 1885, there were 1,100 recorded Protestants out of 213,000 inhabitants of Luxembourg, that is 0.516%.
 By 1914, there were more than 6,000, or approximately 2.3%.
 Today it's 3%.

 Protestantism is a minority religion in Luxembourg.
 They are divided across several Protestant churches and creeds, including Lutheranism, Calvinism, Anglicanism, and diverse Evangelical Protestant churches.
-The largest Protestant churches in the Grand Duchy are the Protestant Church of Luxembourg (PKL), Protestant Reformed Church of Luxembourg (PRKL), Evangelical Church in Germany, Church of England, and Protestant Church in the Netherlands.
+The largest Protestant churches in the Grand Duchy are the Protestant Church of Luxembourg (PKL), Protestant Reformed Church of Luxembourg (PRKL), Protestant Church in Germany, Church of England, and Protestant Church in the Netherlands.
 The state has supported the PKL since 1894 and the PRKL since 1982.

 Islam

-In Luxembourg there are about 10,000 to 12,000 Muslims (est. 2009), who represent 2.2% of the total population.
+In Luxembourg there are about 18,000 to 20,000 Muslims (est. 2022).
 In addition, hundreds of Muslims come to work in Luxembourg every workday.
-According to a 2009 Pew Research Center report, approximately 13,000 Muslims live in Luxembourg.

 There are six mosques in Luxembourg as well as one multi-use room for Muslims, none of which have minarets.
-Many Luxembourgian Muslims pray in mosques in France, Belgium or Germany.
+Many Luxembourgish Muslims pray in mosques in France, Belgium or Germany.
 Most Muslims have origins in the Balkans (Bosniaks and Albanians approximately 60%), while Arab and other Muslim countries represent about 20%.
 Sub-Saharan African Muslims account for about 5%, and 15% are other Europeans.

 Judaism

 Luxembourg's Jewish community dates back at least as far as the 13th century, making Judaism the minority religion that has been practised the longest in Luxembourg.
-Today, Luxembourg's Jews number approximately 1,200, of whom, 650 practise actively.
-There are very few Orthodox Jews in Luxembourg.
+There were 1,500 Orthodox Jews in Luxembourg in 2022.
 During the Holocaust, 1,945 Jewish Luxembourgers were killed, out of a pre-war population of 3,500.
 Judaism is supported by the state.

+Buddhism

+Buddhism established a presence in Luxembourg in the 1980s, initially through Tibetan Buddhist centres of the Nyingmapa tradition and later Zen Buddhism.
+Today, the country hosts several Buddhist organisations, including the Tibetan Cultural Center of Luxembourg and the Centre de Méditation Zen Soto Luxembourg (CMZL).
+These centres offer activities such as meditation, teachings, and cultural exchange, and represent a small but visible part of Luxembourg's religious diversity.

+Hinduism

+Hinduism in Luxembourg is a minority faith.
+The Hindu Forum Luxembourg (HFL) was created by 21 members of the Hindu community in Luxembourg from India, Nepal, Mauritius, and Sri Lanka.
+It is now planning to build a Hindu temple in Luxembourg.
+The organisation celebrates Hindu festivals such as Krishna Janmashtami, etc.